wuyang1002431655/tango_with_django_19/manuscript/chapter18-ajax.md

 	    });
 	});

 Here, we attached an event handler to the HTML input element with `id="suggestion"` to trigger when a keyup event occurs.
-When it does the contents of the input box is obtained and placed into the `query` variable.
-Then a AJAX GET request is made calling `/rango/category_suggest/` with the `query` as the parameter.
-On success, the HTML element with id="cats" i.e. the div, is updated with the category list HTML.
+When it does, the contents of the input box is obtained and placed into the `query` variable.
+Then a AJAX `GET` request is made calling `/rango/category_suggest/` with the `query` as the parameter.
+On success, the HTML element with `id="cats"` (i.e. the `<div>`) is updated with the category list HTML.

 X> ###Exercises
-X>
-X> To let registered users quickly and easily add a Page to the X> Category put an "Add" button next to each search result.
+X> To let registered users quickly and easily add a Page to the Category put an "Add" button next to each search result.
 X> - Update the `category.html` template:
 X> 		- Add a small button next to each search result (if the user is authenticated), garnish the button with the title and URL data, so that the JQuery can pick it out.
 X>		- Put a `<div>` with `id="page"` around the pages in the category so that it can be updated when pages are added.
 X> - Remove that link to `add` button, if you like.
-X> - Create a view `auto_add_page` that accepts a parameterised GET request (title, url, catid) and adds it to the category X> - Map an url to the view `url(r'^add/$', views.auto_add_page, name='auto_add_page'),` X> - Add an event handler to the add buttons using JQuery - when added hide the button.
+X> - Create a view `auto_add_page` that accepts a parameterised `GET` request ``(title, url, catid)`` and adds it to the category.
+X> - Map an URL to the view `url(r'^add/$', views.auto_add_page, name='auto_add_page'),`
+X> - Add an event handler to the add buttons using JQuery - when added hide the button.
 The response could also update the pages listed on the category page, too.

 T> ### Hints
-T>
 T> Below we have included code fragments to help you complete these exercises.

-The HTML Template code for `category.html` that inserts a button, and crucially keeps a record of the category that the button is associated with.
+The HTML template code for `category.html` that inserts a button, and crucially keeps a record of the category that the button is associated with.

 lang="html",linenos=off}
 	{% if user.is_authenticated %}